Penistone

 Penistone (/ˈpɛnᵻstən/ PEN-iss-tən) is a market town and civil parish in the Metropolitan Borough of Barnsley, South Yorkshire, England, which had a population of 13,270 at the 2021 census.
-Historically in the ancient Wapentake of Staincross and the West Riding of Yorkshire, it is 7.2 mi west of Barnsley, 17 mi north-east of Glossop, 15 mi north-west of Sheffield, 27 mi south-west of Leeds and 29 mi east of Manchester in the foothills of the Pennines.
+Historically in the ancient Wapentake of Staincross and the West Riding of Yorkshire, it is 7 mi west of central Barnsley, 17 mi north-east of Glossop, 15 mi north-west of Sheffield, 27 mi south-west of Leeds and 29 mi east of Manchester in the foothills of the Pennines.
 The town is frequently noted on lists of unusual place names.

 The highest point, Hartcliffe Tower, is 1194 ft above sea level and has views over the Woodhead bypass and the Dark Peak.
 The surrounding countryside is predominantly rural with farming on rich well-watered soil on mainly gentle slopes rising to the bleak moorland to the west of the town.
 Dry stone walls, small hamlets and farms surrounded by fields and livestock are synonymous with the area.
 The area is known for its rugged breed of sheep, the Whitefaced Woodland.

 The market town itself stands at its highest point around St Johns Church at around 250 m above sea level.
 However, the surrounding land rises well over 1000 ft towards Cubley and Thurlstone Moors and out towards smaller hamlets at Carlecotes, Victoria, Dunford and Crow Edge, elevated at points above 1200 ft.
 There are several vantage points around Penistone that afford panoramic views of the surrounding areas of West Yorkshire and North Derbyshire.